Skip to content

 pt.mvs Multi-view stereo oriented helpers.

-pt.sfm Reconstruction, BA, cameras, tracks, pipelines.
+pt.sfm Reconstruction, BA, cameras, tracks, pipelines, alignment and cross-reconstruction Sim(3) pose graph (see Transformations).

 pt.solvers Geometric estimation and solvers.